fynv/Three.V8/docs/UserScriptAPIs.md

 ### `.render`(`width`: Number, `height`: Number, `scene`: Scene, `camera`: Camera): undefined

-Should be called inside the `render` callback.
+Should be called from the `render` callback function.

 `width` -- width of the current video